MaxRoecker/learning-c/README.md

-# learning-c
+# Learning C
-A journey to learning the C Programming Language.
+  > A journey to learning the C Programming Language.